iamsquare/convert-units/README.md

 | *Acceleration* | g-force, m/s2 | - | - |
 | *Pieces* | - | - | pcs, bk-doz, cp, doz-doz, doz, gr-gr, gros, half-dozen, long-hundred, ream, scores, sm-gr, trio |

 **NOTE**: these units are exported as enums so that you don't have to remember which unit is which.
-Also, if you're using this library in a plain `javascript` environment you can avoid typos.
+Also, if you're using this library in a plain `javascript` environment these are useful to avoid annoying typos.
 To see a list of these enums check the documentation.

 ### Want More?